DevDecoder/DevDecoder.Scheduling/README.md

 The `Scheduler` constructor accepts an [`ILogger<Scheduler>`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger-1?view=dotnet-plat-ext-3.1&viewFallbackFrom=netstandard-2.1) for logging, this is normally injected via dependency injection, but here is an example of a [simple console logger](https://github.com/DevDecoder/HIDDevices/blob/master/HIDDevices.Sample/SimpleConsoleLogger.cs).

 ### Maximum Execution duration
 The `MaximumExecutionDuration` can also be specified during creation, or via the `IScheduler` interface.
-This defaults to `Duration.MaxValue`, but it is recommended you set this to a lower value before executing any jobs on the scheduler.
+This defaults to `Scheduler.DefaultMaximumDuration` (which is 10 mins), but you can set this to any duration (including `Duration.MaxValue`) at any time (including during construction).
 It will set any job, that doesn't have the `ScheduleOptions.LongRunning` flag set, to cancel after the duration has elapsed.
+As such, if you do have a job that might take longer, you must set the `ScheduleOptions.LongRunning` flag on the schedule.

 ## ISchedule
 The scheduler runs jobs on a schedule.
 These can be as complex as your imagination allows, so long as they implement `ISchedule`, in particular: